werpu/angular-bootstrap-picker/README.md

 If it does not fit then feel free to extend it and send a patch.
 However bare in mind.
 I do not intend to cover every corner case on earth with this picker.
 I prefer to do one thing and do it correctly.
 Which is date picking with timezone support.
 For now I have no plans to isolate the picker itself into its own component or to add time picking unless the need arises.
-Also expect additonal refactorings in the near future to make the code even cleaner than it is today.
+Also expect additional refactorings in the near future to make the code even cleaner than it is today.

 ## Installation